angrykoala/wendigo/README.md

 ```

 **visible(selector, msg?)**
-Asserts that the first element matching the selector is visible.
+Asserts that the at least one element matching the selector is visible.

 An element will considered visible if:
 * Exists